 - If you’ve connected a computer and one or more video sources, you may need to press the Source Search button on the projector or one of the source buttons on the remote control to select the image source.
+See Displaying an Image for details.
 Allow a few seconds for the projector to sync up after pressing the button.

 - If you’ve connected a laptop computer, make sure it’s set to display on an external monitor.
 Try the following: